Janessa Mason is an Associate in the firm’s Labour and Employment and Local Government Practices.

-Janessa both summered and completed articles with Alexander Holburn.
-Prior to joining the firm, she worked at Access Pro Bono, William Head Correctional Institution and the Law Centre in Victoria, where she advised and represented clients in employment, family, residential tenancy, human rights and criminal matters.
-While earning her degrees, Janessa was the recipient of several academic awards, including Academic All-Canadian status at the University of British Columbia, and the Diana Priestly Award at the University of Victoria.
+Prior to becoming an Associate at the firm, Janessa summered and completed articles with Alexander Holburn.
+She worked at Access Pro Bono, William Head Correctional Institution and the Law Centre in Victoria, where she advised and represented clients in employment, family, residential tenancy, human rights and criminal matters.

 Professional + Community Affiliations